Good stuff on the internet

 Daryl Davis: A black musician who "converts" racists.

-Viking kittens: "Our only goal will be the western shore."
+Viking kittens: Our only goal will be the western shore.

-Theodore Roethke: Tough, tender American poet.
+Theodore Roethke: A great, tough, tender American poet.

 Joe Donnelly: LA-based writer, editor, starter, finisher.